Information on other modern electronic and digital telephone switching of note.

 In 1982, General Dynamics (then owner) sold the telephone set manufacturing arm to Comdial of Charlottesville, VA – while selling the telephone switch manufacturing arm to Siemens of Germany.

-Siemens manufacturerd the DCO switch until recently along with their own line of central office switches (see Siemens section above).
+Siemens manufactured the DCO switch until recently along with their own line of central office switches (see Siemens section above).

-Other digital switches that are in limited use in the North American Market:
+Other digital switches that are also used in the North American Market:

 Redcom Laboratories: MDX-384

-Overview of Modern ( Electronic & Digital Switching) Systems
+Overview & Background of Modern (Electronic & Digital Switching) Systems